Kendrick Bourne Player Prop Bets for NFL Week 13 | New England vs. Buffalo 12/6/2021

 - Bourne has been the target of 53 of his team's 391 passing attempts this season, or 13.6% of the target share.

-- Bourne (four red zone targets) has been the recipient of 7.1% of his team's 56 red zone pass attempts.
+- With four targets in the red zone this season, Bourne has been on the receiving end of 7.1% of his team's 56 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Bourne's matchup with the Bills.